 History can be tough to figure out.

-How to undertake a car history check
+How to check the history of a car

 Check the DVLA database